 After recuperating, DeMaio made the decision to make CHOP a priority in his estate planning — in particular, the Child Life department.
 He’s now back at his work as a consultant, and he presents his choice to make a planned gift to CHOP matter-of-factly: “It was obvious to me what I wanted to do.”

-You can support the breakthroughs that happen here every day by adding a gift to CHOP in your will, trust or as a beneficiary designation.
+Consider making a contribution today through an online donation.
+You can also support the breakthroughs that happen here every day by adding a gift to CHOP in your will, trust or as a beneficiary designation.
 Learn about planned giving.